pranabsarkar/Conll_task/README.md

 ## **Data Description**

-The CoNLL-2003 shared task data files contain four columns separated by a **single space**.
+The English CoNLL-2003 shared task data files which were present in the provided link contains four columns separated by a **single space**.
 Each word has been put on a separate line and there is an empty line after each sentence.
 The first item on each line is a word, the second a **part-of-speech (POS) tag**, the third a **syntactic chunk tag**, and the fourth the **named entity tag**.

 ![](images/dataset.jpg)